PKRoma/miranda/miranda/docs/readme.txt

 Miranda IM is provided free of charge but without any warranty or support.

-If you have difficulties using Miranda IM, you can find a lot of resources in the Help section of the website: http://wiki.miranda-im.org/
+If you have difficulties using Miranda IM, you can find a lot of resources in the Support section of the website: http://wiki.miranda-im.org/

 You can also ask for help in the official forums and someone will try to help.
 But remember; everyone involved in the Miranda IM project are volunteers, as